FTX's Bankman-Fried in court, fighting to stay out of jail | Law-Order

 FTX's Bankman-Fried in court, fighting to stay out of jail

-Bankman-Fried's lawyers have said prosecutors mischaracterized his intentions in sharing Ellison's writings, arguing he wanted to defend his reputation and had a right to speak to the press.
-In the July 26 hearing, Kaplan restricted Bankman-Fried from speaking publicly about his case, and asked both sides to address whether jail was necessary.
+U.S. District Judge Lewis Kaplan is presiding over a hearing in federal court in Manhattan, after federal prosecutors argued that Bankman-Fried should be put behind bars for witness tampering.
+Bankman-Fried, 31, has pleaded not guilty to stealing billions of dollars in FTX customer funds to plug losses at his hedge fund Alameda Research.

-Sam Bankman-Fried, the indicted founder of the bankrupt FTX cryptocurrency exchange, is in a Manhattan courtroom on Friday where he may learn whether he will have to prepare for his October fraud trial from behind the jailhouse door.
-U.S. District Judge Lewis Kaplan is presiding over a hearing to decide whether Bankman-Fried should remain free.
+A federal judge on Friday is considering whether Sam Bankman-Fried, the indicted founder of the bankrupt FTX cryptocurrency exchange, should remain free or be jailed as he prepares for his October fraud trial.
+U.S. District Judge Lewis Kaplan is presiding over a hearing in federal court in Manhattan, after federal prosecutors argued that Bankman-Fried should be put behind bars for witness tampering.

 Bankman-Fried, 31, has pleaded not guilty to stealing billions of dollars in FTX customer funds to plug losses at his hedge fund Alameda Research.
-He has been largely confined to his parents' Palo Alto, California, home on $250 million bond since his December 2022 arrest, but the U.S. Attorney's Office in Manhattan now wants him jailed for witness tampering.
+He has been largely confined to his parents' Palo Alto, California, home on $250 million bond since his December 2022 arrest.

 Prosecutors first made their surprise request to jail the former billionaire in a July 26 hearing, saying he "crossed a line" by sharing former romantic partner Caroline Ellison's personal writings with a New York Times reporter.
 Ellison had been Alameda's chief executive, and is expected to testify against Bankman-Fried after pleading guilty to fraud and agreeing to cooperate with prosecutors.